Getting PEAR and PHPUnit to work with MAMP

-Turns out that PEAR was missing from where I wanted it to be installed, and that multiple PEAR installations were scattered all over the file system.
+Turns out that PEAR was missing from where it should be installed, and that multiple PEAR installations were scattered all over the file system.
 The config file pointed to one of these locations, which made the installer believe that I had the latest release installed.

 Turns out that:

-However, since I use MAMP, this is not what I want.
-You need to modify this .ini file in MAMP’s configuration area and add the paths there as well.
+However, since I use MAMP, I also neededed to modify this file in MAMP’s config area and add the paths there as well.

-Now, PHPUnit will work, but I am yet to be convinced.
+PHPUnit now works, but yet now convinced.
 SimpleTest seems easier to setup and flexible enough to cover all test cases I need, including mocking.
-The library also makes it possible to ship the testing framework with the dev bundle.
+It also makes it possible to ship the testing framework with the dev bundle.